 Then the algorithm proceeds to the step 4 to start a new iteration cycle.

+All the calculations, except the evaluation of energies and gradients, were carried out with the algorithm just described.
 Hereafter this algorithm is called RFO-m-BFGS or RFO-Powell when a minimum or a transition state, respectively, is looked for.

 The BFGS and L-BFGS procedure were implemented in a development version of ROAR[235] by Gérald Monard and Mireia Garcia-Viloca.